Leaning toothpick syndrome: Rust

 The literal starts with r followed by any number of #, followed by one ".
 Further " contained in the literal are considered part of the literal, unless followed by at least as many # as used after the opening r.
+As such, a string literal opened with r#" cannot have "# in its content.

 Scala

 Scala allows usage of triple quotes in order to prevent escaping confusion: